8 Stages of new product development with examples

 What’s rapid about it?
 You need to be willing to make decisions quickly.
 If testing shows that something isn’t quite working, act immediately, change it and offer up something better.

 Every new aspect or feature should be added to the prototype and tested, but you don’t need to make it functional just yet.
-In many cases, rapid prototyping stars with only pen and paper.
+In many cases, rapid prototyping starts with only pen and paper.

 Another benefit of this method is that you start connecting with your customer base at an early stage.
 If you use real customers for your prototyping and testing, you also promote the upcoming product and build stronger relationships with them.
 You’re showing them that you value their opinion and create products for them, and with them.